 A summary of the included studies are found in Table 1.
 Our included studies were published between 1991 and 2024.
-A histogram of showing the distribution of publications over time can be found in Figure 1.
-We especially note that 36 of the 79 studies (46%) were published from 2019 onwards, indicating a recent surge of research interest in this field and timeliness of such a scoping review.
+A histogram showing the distribution of publications over time can be found in Figure 2.
+We especially note that 36 of the 79 studies (46%) were published from 2019 onwards, indicating a recent surge of research interest in this field and the timeliness of such a scoping review.
 The studies were published over 60 different publications, including both medical and psychological journals.
 19 studies were published in a journal related to medical education, making it the most common research area.
 Other research areas most represented were Primary Care/General Practice, Emergency Medicine and Nursing.

+Methodologies

 When examining the research methodologies, 44 studies (56%) involved the use of clinical patient text vignettes in their study design, making it the most used experimental task.
+Other experimental methodologies include the use of imaging (e.g. ECG, X-Rays, MRI) for diagnosis, questionnaires administered in situ to measure confidence during real patient cases as they are happening, and high-fidelity simulations (either digitally or using a mannequin).
+It is conceivable however that these methodologies differ in ways aside from how naturalistic they are.
+One included study in this review found that nurses were both less accurate and less confident in a high-fidelity simulation compared to a paper-based vignette72, hinting at limitations in generalising less naturalistic paradigms (e.g. vignettes) to how clinicians would behave in their everyday medical practice.

+Another aspect of these methodologies worth noting is the operationalisation of both diagnostic confidence and accuracy (and then by extension, how calibration is operationalised).
+Studies are mostly aligned on the use of a self-reported scale for confidence, be it a scale from 1-10 or 1-100.
+The use of such scales is common within cognitive psychology and such measured confidence values are often found to predict other behavioural variables of uncertainty, such as the tendency to seek further information or to opt out of making a decision.
+24 studies (30%) allowed participants to input multiple diagnostic differentials rather than a single diagnosis.
+Confidence is then either measured for each differential or in the set of differentials as a whole.
+Accuracy is easier to operationalise as a single diagnosis (whether it is correct or not), but it is less naturalistic to how clinicians may consider competing diagnoses in their everyday practice.
+Hence, measures of how calibrated confidence judgements are to true diagnostic accuracy are heavily contingent on how diagnoses are recorded, which has a bearing on how reliable findings on overconfidence/underconfidence are.